Diffuse Scattering on Graphs: Introduction

 Spectral graph theory is a rich and well-developed theory for both the combinatorial and analytic properties of graphs.
 The following set-up is generally considered.
 Let $G=(V,E)$ be a graph with vertex set $V$ and edge set $E,$ and $L$ be the combinatorial Laplacian $L,$ or some suitably rescaled variant \cite{specgraphfan}.
 We can then formulate a graph analog of Poisson's equation

 where $\delta V$ is the set of boundary vertices, which will be discussed in more detail later, and the functions $f$ and $g$ represent internal and boundary sources, respectively.
-Equation (\ref{eq_int_pois}) have been studied both when the edges are equally-weighted and when the edge weighting varies throughout the graph \cite{specgraphfan, discgreen, convanal}.
-In this work, as in \cite{vert}, we consider the effect of introducing inhomogeneities on the vertices rather than on the edges, as represented by the addition of a (vertex) potential term to equation (\ref{eq_int_pois}).
-We call this problem the problem of diffuse scattering on graphs because of its analogy to related problem in the continuous setting, where the vertex potential is often called the {\it absorption}.
+Equation (\ref{eq_int_pois}) has been studied both when the edges are equally-weighted and when the edge weighting varies throughout the graph \cite{ convanal,specgraphfan, discgreen}.
+In this work, we consider the effect of introducing inhomogeneities on the vertices rather than on the edges, as represented by the addition of a (vertex) potential term to equation (\ref{eq_int_pois}).
+We call this problem {\it diffuse scattering on graphs} because of its analogy to a related problem in the continuous setting, where the vertex potential is often called the {\it absorption}.
+A similar problem arises in the study of Schr\"{o}dinger operators on graphs, see for example \cite{vert,eig_path,disc_op,polyom,pert,soardi}.
 In order to develop the necessary foundations to formulate corresponding inverse problems, which will be analyzed in subsequent works, we also study the role of boundary conditions on the solutions.
-In particular, we consider Dirichlet and Neumann boundary conditions, and formulate a suitable graph analog of Robin, or mixed, boundary conditions, which are often employed in the continuous setting.
+In particular, we consider Dirichlet, Neumann and Robin, or mixed, boundary conditions, which are often employed in the continuous setting.

-Green's functions for graphs were introduced in 2000 by Yau and Chung, who examined a graph-theoretic analog of Poisson's equation \cite{discgreen}.
-Since then, Green's function methods have proved useful in many fields, yielding interesting results in many areas including the properties of random walks \cite{discgreen, span_tree}, chip-firing games \cite{RB_Ellis_Thesis}, analysis of online communities \cite{blog}, machine learning algorithms \cite{mach_lrn,com_tim} and load balancing in networks \cite{Chau_Load_Balance}.